 - Bishop's Transcripts: 1605, 1607-10, 1612, 1617-19, 1625-7, 1629, 1632, 1660-8, 1670-1/1674, 1678-80, 1690-1702, 1704-6, 1708-45, 1747-75, 1777-81, 1784-5, 1787-1813/1813-24/1825-9, 1831-3, 1838-42, 1844-58.

-- Caldecote Parish Registers (births, marriages and burials) 1605-1972, as fiche set D-16, are available from the Huntingdonshire FHS.
+- Caldecote Parish Registers (births, marriages and burials) 1605-1972, as fiche set D-16, are available from the Cambridgeshire and Huntingdonshire FHS.

 - The Huntingdonshire Marriage Indexes include marriages from this parish.
 These are, at present, issued in alphabetical listings in series: 1601-1700, and 1701-1754, and are available from the Huntingdonshire FHS Bookstall.